woraamy/Agents-NTD-Analysis/README.md

 # NTD Analysis

-This folder keeps the non-AI research workflow for not-to-do instruction analysis.
+This folder keeps the research workflow for not-to-do instruction analysis.

 ## Layout